davidsolow/verser/README.md

-This application obtains and stores U.S. legislation and Supreme Court Decisions to support the Verse app.
+This application obtains and stores U.S. Congressional legislation, Presidential executive orders, and Supreme Court decisions to support the Verse app.